hamzazia0/Object-Detection-in-an-Urban-Environment/writeup.md

 At first, we fixed the "split" function in the "create_split.py" file to split the dataset.
 Then we ran the following script  "python create_splits.py --data_dir /home/workspace/data/"

 After successfully executing the command, the dataset was splitted into three parts, training, testing and validation.
-We allocated 70 data for training, 15 each for testing and validation.
+In our dataset, there are 100 .tfrecords files in total.
+Since, we need to train our model properly, it needs to be large enough to have a taste of every objects presented in our dataset.
+After the training part is completed, we need to do the testing and evaluation.
+In my case, I kept sufficient data to measure our model's performance.
+Overall, We allocated 70 data for training, 15 each for testing and validation.

 After that, we shuffled the dataset to make sure that images containing various objects are randomly distributed among training, testing and validation section.